justinjaywang/portfolio/source/_posts/bpm.md

 > Scroll to set tempo.
 Tap anywhere to play.
 Long press to change theme.

 ---
-BPM is a product I designed for myself.
+<span class="lead-in">BPM</span> is a product I designed for myself.
 Granted, it may not be for every&shy;one.
 After all, it leaves out meter and beat subdivisions, which are common features of more advanced metronomes.

 Often, though, having fewer features and options can lead to a more focused and elegant experience.
 I believe this is the case with BPM. *It does one thing, and does it well*.

 I started this project with a clear vision for what I wanted the product to be.
 Technical challenges arose, but the design integrity was never compromised.
 I always found a way to engineer it in the end, and it resulted in a product that I love to use.
 For that, I'm very proud.

-###### Download BPM on the [App Store](https://itunes.apple.com/us/app/bpm-metronome/id668502976).
+###### View BPM on the [App Store](https://itunes.apple.com/us/app/bpm-metronome/id668502976).